 However, it is clear that this is only half the issue.
 Fast, disposable and cheap fashion is the reason so much is disposed of in the first place.
 By buying secondhand clothing, not only can you save money against full price but help the planet as well.
 A total win win situation!

 Buying secondhand clothing is relatively new to me too.
 Although I have been reselling on eBay for over a year now, clothing is not something I have tended to have much success with so often I will head for the toys, games and homewares and not really take much notice of the clothes, either for myself or for reselling.
 However in the past month I am really pleased with what I have found for myself, and what’s more I have saved a fortune on buying the items new!

-I will be rounding up my charity shop finds in a separate monthly post, or you can head over to my Instagram where I share my finds more regularly.
+I will be rounding up my charity shop finds in a separate monthly post (edit – Covid has scuppered this for now!), or you can head over to my Instagram where I share my finds more regularly.
 In the meantime here’s my top tips for buying secondhand clothing.

 I find it useful to make a note on my phone for things I’m on the lookout for in general, whether secondhand clothing or new, e.g. a tea dress, trainers, straw bag.
 It can be overwhelming if you don’t have a focus as some shops can be quite muddled.
 Depending on the layout of the shop you may not have time to look through everything, so being able to scan quickly to find the colours and styles you are after will be useful.
 (However, I do love the shops where everything is organised into garment type and size which makes life so much easier.)

 Check for rips or marks before you buy

 Sometimes it can be exciting to find the perfect item in the right size, but before you get carried away, check to make sure there is no damage and any zips or fastenings are in working order.
 There’s nothing to stop you taking something back if it is wrong, however I know some people would feel uncomfortable doing this in a charity shop especially over a small amount – not that you should, but I get it!